AmitLevinson/israeli-elections-twitterbot/README.md

 # ElectionTwitterbot

+# TODO:

+- [ ] Add a tldr
+- [ ] Read again everything to clean w/e necessary
+- [ ] open a Project's page on my website

 This repository outlines my setting up a twitter bot on a raspberry pi with a MySQL database to host the collected data.

 As this is still a work on progress, in the meantime here's credit to two individauls which their resources were the stepping stones for this: